zju3dv/NeuralRecon-W/README.md

 ## TODO List
 - [x] Training and inference code.
-- [x] Pipeline to reproduce the evaluation results on the proposed OnePose dataset.
+- [x] Pipeline to reproduce the evaluation results on the proposed Hritage-Recon dataset.
 - [x] Config for reconstructing generic indoor scenes.

 ## Installation